mivd7/searchFlights/README.md

 -Add a server side for better performance and SEO.
 Right now everything is build, fetched and processed on client-side, based on a data file with 25 records.
 Obviously when this would scale-up, this would become problematic because fetching all flights and filtering them client side would make the whole app pretty slow.
 For now it serves as a fine showcase of what I can do with React & Redux.

 -Add deeplinking, search queries in url (e.g. localhost:3000/q?=AD1234 ) so search can be repeated by loading.
 I didn't get to implementing this but would love to learn more about how to do this.

+-I was unable to test this on IE11, because I don't have a windows-computer available for this.